 Charity of the Month

-In an effort to promote the “Humanism” aspect of HAAM, we support a charitable cause or group at each of our monthly meetings.
-Usually this involves collecting donations of money or needed goods, but occasionally it may consist of or include volunteer work.
+HAAM supports a charitable cause or group at each of our monthly meetings.
+Usually this involves collecting donations of money or needed goods, but occasionally it may consist of, or include, volunteer work.

-We select a variety of organizations in order to support different needs, including food, housing/shelter, animal welfare, children’s programs, and social/peer support.
+We select a variety of organizations in order to support different needs, including food, housing/shelter, animal welfare, children’s programs, social/peer support, and environmental concerns.

 Criteria for inclusion:

-- Preference is given to charities active in our local community, i.e. providing services to Manitobans.
-However, occasionally we broaden our scope to national or international organizations.
+Preference is given to charities active in our local community, i.e. Manitoba.
+However, occasionally we broaden our scope to include a national or international cause.

-- Preference is given to grassroots organizations run by small groups or individuals, that don’t have big advertising budgets.
+Preference is given to grassroots organizations, run by small groups or individuals, that don’t have big advertising budgets.

-- The charity or service must either be secular, or if associated with a religious denomination, its services must be provided without proselytization of clients.
+The charity or service must be secular; if it is associated with a religious or faith-based organization, its services must be provided without proselytization of clients.

 Below is a list of organizations that HAAM has assisted in the past.
 If you are looking for a worthy charity to support either financially or through volunteering, perhaps this list will provide some ideas.